Energy modeling services:

 A HERS rating is a scoring system used to determine the performance of a house with respect to energy efficiency and conservation.
 It takes into account such considerations as insulation levels, window U-factors, efficiency of heating and cooling equipment, building shell leakage and duct leakage, among other things.
 The resulting score is called the HERS index.

-As of May 2020, NYS requires adherence to ECCCNYS 2020 energy codes.
+As of May 2020, NYS requires adherence to ECCCNYS 2020 energy codes, although some municipalites will allow performance trade-offs.
 Here is a quick breakdown of what is required by state code.
-Note that your town's requirements may be more stringent (but not less stringent).
-New York City and Long Island fall into Climate Zone 4.
+Note that your town's requirements may be more stringent.
+New York City and Long Island fall into

 Mass walls (brick, block, ICF) | R8 or R13 if more than half the insulation is on the interior |